-AHRM is the average heat rate at minimum capacity in GJ/MWh sent out (or a dispatch based calculation of average heat rate when that alternative method was applied);

-VFTC is the variable fuel transport cost in \$/GJ;

-FT is the fixed fuel transport cost in \$/GJ;

-VFC is the variable fuel cost in \$/GJ in the range \$2/GJ to \$19.6/GJ or lower if the break-even price with distillate is lower:

-FSR is the reference spot gas supply capacity factor (taken as 100%);

-VFTCF is the spot gas supply daily capacity factor as modelled as a probability distribution between 60% and 100%;

-SUC is the cost per start (\$/start) when maintenance costs depend on the number of starts per year using the time discount formulation:

-$$CPS(i) = X(i) \times \frac{SPY \times (1 - (1 + DR)^{\frac{-CL}{SPY}})}{CL \times \ln(1 + DR)}$$

-SUC = Sum [CPS(i)]

-CPS(i) is the cost per start for each maintenance stage (i)

-Sum [CPS(i)] is the summation of the values of CPS(i) for all of the maintenance stages (i) in the full cycle.

-X(i) is the maintenance expenditure for each maintenance stage

-DR is the discount rate taken to be 9% per annum (pre-tax real);

-CL is the maintenance cycle length at 2400 starts;

-SPY is the sampled number of starts per year;

-Log is the natural logarithm.

-SUFC is the start-up fuel consumption to get the plant up to minimum stable generation in GJ;

-CAP is the plant sent-out capacity in MW.
-The capacity is derived from a distribution of maximum output of the generator units which is derived from market data.

-CF is the capacity factor of the Dispatch Cycle derived from the capacity factor versus run time based on a regression function derived from historical operating data from January 2013 to December 2016 inclusive.

-LF is the loss factor.
+- AHRM is the average heat rate at minimum capacity in GJ/MWh sent out (or a dispatch based calculation of average heat rate when that alternative method was applied); - VFTC is the variable fuel transport cost in \$/GJ; - FT is the fixed fuel transport cost in \$/GJ; - VFC is the variable fuel cost in \$/GJ in the range \$2/GJ to \$19.6/GJ or lower if the break-even price with distillate is lower; - FSR is the reference spot gas supply capacity factor (taken as 100%); - VFTCF is the spot gas supply daily capacity factor as modelled as a probability distribution between 60% and 100%; - SUC is the cost per start (\$/start) and is calculated using Monte Carlo simulations, as described in section 3.4.2. - SUFC is the start-up fuel consumption to get the plant up to minimum stable generation in GJ; - CAP is the plant sent-out capacity in MW.
+The capacity is derived from a distribution of maximum output of the generator units which is derived from market data. - CF is the capacity factor of the Dispatch Cycle derived from the capacity factor versus run time based on a regression function derived from historical operating data from January 2013 to December 2016 inclusive. - LF is the loss factor.